Fix: npm WARN deprecated inflight, glob, rimraf, and Other Package Warnings

 npm audit fixFor breaking changes that audit fix won’t apply automatically:

 loglevel=errorThis hides all warnings, not just deprecation notices.
-Use it only when you have a process for regularly reviewing dependencies (like automated updates).
+Only use it when you have a process for regularly reviewing dependencies.

 Fix 7: Automate Dependency Updates

 Manual dependency management doesn’t scale.
-Use automated tools to keep dependencies current:
+Set up automated tools:

 version: 2